rapid7/rism/README.md

 * disabled
 * readonly

-First, you need to create a recess element:
+First, you need to create a recess element with the *element* method:

 ```
 var Button = recess.element(<button/>);